ricalo/blog/_posts/2019-09-16-self-hosted-architecture.md

 technology.
 The server also provides storage for the applications hosted on top of it.

-We use [FreeNAS][2] as the software of our application server.
+We use [FreeNAS][2]{: target="external"} as the software of our application server.
 FreeNAS can host applications in *jails*, which is a container technology supported on BSD systems.
 FreeNAS also uses ZFS as the file system, which is popular for its redundancy, integrity checking, and snapshot features.

 ## Network services